 - Custom Domain Name: Connect a custom domain to the API to provide a unique URL for the user

-- REST API creation and management: Define resources and methods (GET, POST, etc.) and set authentication method
+- REST API Creation and Management: Define resources and methods (GET, POST, etc.) and configure authentication methods

-- Routing: Routing requests to various backend services based on the URI path or request headers
+- Routing: Route requests to various backend services based on the URI path or request headers.

 API security

-- IP ACL setting: Control to allow only specific IPs to access, enhancing security
+- IP ACL configuration: Control access so that only specific IPs can connect, enhancing security.

-Cloud Functions integration: Execute business logic in response to external requests by integrating with serverless computing
+- Cloud Functions Integration: Integrate with serverless computing to execute business logic in response to external requests

 API

 An API is a collection of resources and methods integrated with backend HTTP endpoints, Cloud Functions, or other SCP services.
-APIs provide a logical interface to the actual service and are deployed across multiple stages, allowing use in various environments (development, production, etc.).
+An API provides the logical interface of the actual service and can be deployed to multiple stages for use in various environments (development, production, etc.).

 /users